shaikhkhushi-01/Fashion-AI-search/README.md

 ## Research Findings

-The current experiments provide three main observations.
+The current experiments provide several observations.

-First, semantic retrieval substantially improves over weaker non-semantic baselines on ranking-oriented metrics, but semantic retrieval alone does not achieve the strongest performance.
+First, lexical retrieval is a very strong baseline on the current curated dataset.

-Second, combining retrieval and ranking signals produces strong performance and improves over semantic and keyword baselines on the current benchmark.
+Second, semantic retrieval provides a different retrieval signal and achieves meaningful ranking performance, but performs below the strongest lexical and category baselines on the current benchmark.

-Third, lexical retrieval remains highly competitive.
-The controlled ablation therefore does not justify claiming that hybrid retrieval universally outperforms lexical retrieval.
+Third, hybrid retrieval improves NDCG@5 relative to semantic retrieval, demonstrating complementary ranking behavior.

+Fourth, the current hybrid configuration does not outperform the strongest lexical and category baselines on aggregate benchmark metrics.

+Fifth, local weight tuning produces a small validation improvement but does not improve the held-out test results.

-These findings motivate evaluation on larger and more diverse datasets.
+These findings suggest that hybrid retrieval remains a promising research direction, but stronger claims require larger, more diverse and human-judged datasets.

 ## Limitations

 The current evaluation has several limitations:

-- The dataset contains only 10 products.
+- The dataset is synthetic and curated rather than a large public fashion benchmark.
-- The benchmark contains only 41 evaluation queries.
+- The benchmark contains 250 evaluation queries.
+- Relevance labels are generated rather than obtained from large-scale human judgments.
+- The current embedding model is relatively lightweight.
-- The evaluation is curated rather than based on a large public benchmark.
+- The evaluation does not represent a large real-world fashion catalogue.
-- Statistical confidence intervals are based on the current evaluation cases.
-- No human relevance judgments are currently used.
-- Online user interaction metrics are not yet available.
+- Online user interaction metrics are not currently available.
-- The current semantic encoder is relatively lightweight.
+- Personalization evaluation is not based on a large real-world user dataset.
+- Multimodal retrieval components provide an experimental foundation but are not yet validated at large scale.
-- The results should not be interpreted as evidence of general performance across large-scale fashion catalogues.
+- Results should not be interpreted as evidence of universal superiority of hybrid retrieval.

 ## Future Research

 Future work will investigate:

 - Larger public fashion datasets
-- Stronger embedding models
+- Stronger domain-specific embedding models
 - Vision-language models
 - Multimodal image-text retrieval
 - Query-image fusion